Louisiana Wrongful Death Attorneys

 In rare and extreme cases of negligence or wrongdoing, the judge or jury may award punitive damages in a wrongful death case.
 These damages are awarded to the plaintiff, but they’re meant as a punishment or deterrent for the defendant against future behavior.
 Punitive damages are generally only awarded in cases where the defendant grossly neglected their duty of care, leading to death.

-The Four Elements to Proving a Wrongful Death Case
+The Four Elements of Proving a Wrongful Death Case

 Like any personal injury case, plaintiffs in wrongful death cases must prove four separate elements of the defendant’s neglect in order to prove liability: